-Your doctor will ask questions about your condition and perform a physical exam that usually includes a visual inspection of your anus.
+Your health care provider may ask questions about your condition and perform a physical exam.
+This usually includes a visual inspection of your anus.
 A probe may be used to examine this area for nerve damage.
-Normally, this touching causes your anal sphincter to contract and your anus to pucker.
+Usually, this touching causes the anal sphincter to contract and the anus to pucker.

 A number of tests are available to help pinpoint the cause of fecal incontinence:

 - Digital rectal exam.
-Your doctor inserts a gloved and lubricated finger into your rectum to evaluate the strength of your sphincter muscles and to check for any abnormalities in the rectal area.
-During the exam your doctor may ask you to bear down, to check for rectal prolapse.
+A provider inserts a gloved and lubricated finger into the rectum to evaluate the strength of the sphincter muscles and to check for any irregularities in the rectal area.
+During the exam, your provider may ask you to bear down.
+This is to check for rectal prolapse.

 - Balloon expulsion test.
 A small balloon is inserted into the rectum and filled with water.
 You'll then be asked to go to the toilet to expel the balloon.
 If it takes longer than one to three minutes to do so, you likely have a defecation disorder.

 - Anal manometry.
 A narrow, flexible tube is inserted into the anus and rectum.
 A small balloon at the tip of the tube may be expanded.
-This test helps measure the tightness of your anal sphincter and the sensitivity and functioning of your rectum.
+This test helps measure the tightness of the anal sphincter and the sensitivity and functioning of the rectum.

 - Anorectal ultrasonography.
 A narrow, wand-like instrument is inserted into the anus and rectum.
-The instrument produces video images that allow your doctor to evaluate the structure of your sphincter.
+The instrument produces video images that allow your provider to check the structure of your sphincter.

 - Proctography.
 X-ray video images are made while you have a bowel movement on a specially designed toilet.
-The test measures how much stool your rectum can hold and evaluates how well your body expels stool.
+The test measures how much stool the rectum can hold.
+It also evaluates how well your body expels stool.

 - Colonoscopy.
-A flexible tube is inserted into your rectum to inspect the entire colon.
+A flexible tube is inserted into the rectum to inspect the entire colon.

 Depending on the cause of fecal incontinence, options include:

-- Anti-diarrheal drugs such as loperamide hydrochloride (Imodium A-D) and diphenoxylate and atropine sulfate (Lomotil)
+- Anti-diarrheal drugs such as loperamide (Imodium A-D) and those containing diphenoxylate and atropine (Lomotil).